-Areas subject to inundation by the 1-percent-annual-chance flood event.
-Because detailed hydraulic analyses are shown.
-AE, A1-A30 Areas subject to inundation by the 1-percent-annual-chance flood event determined by detailed methods are shown within these zones.
-(Zone AE is used on new and revised maps in place of Zones A1-A30) Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually areas of ponding) when average depths are 1-3 feet.
+Zone Description Special Flood Hazard Areas - High Risk A Areas subject to inundation by the 1-percent-annual-chance flood event.
+Because detailed hydraulic analyses have not been performed, no Base Flood Elevations (BFEs) or flood depths are shown.
+AE, A1-A30 Areas subject to inundation by the 1-percent-annual-chance flood event determined by detailed methods.
+BFEs are shown within these zones.
+(Zone AE is used on new and revised maps in place of Zones A1-A30) АН Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually areas of ponding) where average depths are 1-3 feet.
 BFEs derived from detailed hydraulic analyses are shown in this zone.
-BFEs have not been performed, no Base Flood Elevations (BFEs) or flood depths are shown.
-AE, A1-A30 Areas subject to inundation by the 1-percent-annual-chance flood event determined by detailed methods. are shown within these zones.
-(Zone AE is used on new and revised maps in place of Zones A1-A30) Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually areas of ponding) when BFEs are shown within these zones.
-(Zone AE is used on new and revised maps in place of Zones A1-A30) Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually areas of ponding) whe AH I V re Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually sheet flow on sloping terrain) where average depths are 1-3 feet.
+AO Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually sheet flow on sloping terrain) where average depths are 1-3 feet.
 Average flood depths derived from detailed hydraulic analyses are shown within this zone.
-AR Areas that result from the decertification of a previously accredited flood protection system that is determ be in the process of being restored to provide base flood protection.
-Areas that result from the decertification of a previously accredited flood protection system that is determined to be in the process of being restored to provide base flood protection. upon completion of an under-construction Federal flood protection system.
-These are areas of special flood hazard where enough progress has been made on the construction of a protection system, such as dikes, or and levees, to consider it complete for insurance rating purposes.
-Zone A99 may be used only when the reas subject to inundation by the 1-percent-annual-chance flood event, but which will ultimately be protected pon completion of an under-construction Federal flood protection system.
-These are areas of special flood azard where enough progress has been made on the construction of a protection system, such as dikes, dams, and levees, to consider it complete for insurance rating purposes.
-Zone A99 may be used only when the flood rotection system has reached specified statutory progress toward completion.
-No BFEs or flood depths are nown.
-Coastal High Hazard Areas - High Risk Areas along coasts subject to inundation by the 1-percent-annual-chance flood event with additional haza associated with storm-induced waves.
-Because detailed coastal analyses have not been performed, no Bl flood depths are shown.
-Areas along coasts subject to inundation by the 1-percent-annual-chance flood event with additional hazards due to storm-induced velocity wave action.
+AR Areas that result from the decertification of a previously accredited flood protection system that is determined to be in the process of being restored to provide base flood protection.
+A99 upon hazard and le Areas subject to inundation by the 1-percent-annual-chance flood event, but which will ultimately be protected upon completion of an under-construction Federal flood protection system.
+These are areas of special flood hazard where enough progress has been made on the construction of a protection system, such as dikes, dams, and levees, to consider it complete for insurance rating purposes.
+Zone A99 may be used only when the flood protection system has reached specified statutory progress toward completion.
+No BFEs or flood depths are shown.
+Coastal High Hazard Areas - High Risk V Areas along coasts subject to inundation by the 1-percent-annual-chance flood event with additional hazards associated with storm-induced waves.
+Because detailed coastal analyses have not been performed, no BFEs or flood depths are shown.
+VE, V1-V30 Areas along coasts subject to inundation by the 1-percent-annual-chance flood event with additional hazards due to storm-induced velocity wave action.
 BFEs derived from detailed hydraulic coastal analyses are shown within these zones.
-(Zone VE is used on new and revised maps in place of Zones V1-V30) Moderate and Minimal Risk Areas Moderate risk areas within the 0.2-percent-annual-chance floodplain, areas of 1-percent-annual-chance flowhere average depths are less than 1 foot, areas of 1-percent-annual-chance flooding where the contribut drainage area is less than 1 square mile, and areas protected from the 1-percent-annual-chance flood by a No BFEs or base flood depths are shown within these zones.
-(Zone X (shaded) is used on new and revise in place of Zone B.) ing levee.
-C, X (unshaded) Minimal risk areas outside the 1-percent and .2-percent-annual-chance floodplains.
-No BFEs or base flo depths are shown within these zones.
-(Zone X (unshaded) is used on new and revised maps in place of Z Undetermined Risk Areas Unstudied areas where flood hazards are undetermined, but flooding is possible.
-No mandatory flood inspurchase requirements apply, but coverage is available in participating communities. surance
+(Zone VE is used on new and revised maps in place of Zones V1-V30) Moderate and Minimal Risk Areas B, X (shaded) Moderate risk areas within the 0.2-percent-annual-chance floodplain, areas of 1-percent-annual-chance flooding where average depths are less than 1 foot, areas of 1-percent-annual-chance flooding where the contributing drainage area is less than 1 square mile, and areas protected from the 1-percent-annual-chance flood by a leve No BFEs or base flood depths are shown within these zones.
+(Zone X (shaded) is used on new and revised main place of Zone B.) C, X (unshaded) Minimal risk areas outside the 1-percent and .2-percent-annual-chance floodplains.
+No BFEs or base flood depths are shown within these zones.
+(Zone X (unshaded) is used on new and revised maps in place of Zone C.) Undetermined Risk Areas D died areas where flood hazards are undetermined, but flooding is possible.
+No mandatory flood insurance ase requirements apply, but coverage is available in participating communities.